Chart Color Schemes

 Anna Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Anna Bay's dwelling structures, as per the latest Census, comprised 85.0% houses and 15.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
-Home ownership in Anna Bay stood at 52.2%, with mortgaged dwellings at 28.5% and rented ones at 19.3%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average, while the median weekly rent was $390, compared to Non-Metro NSW's $360.
-Nationally, Anna Bay's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Anna Bay's dwelling structure, as per the latest Census evaluation, consisted of 85.0% houses and 15.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
+Home ownership in Anna Bay stood at 52.2%, with mortgaged dwellings at 28.5% and rented dwellings at 19.3%.
+The median monthly mortgage repayment was $1,733, aligning with the Non-Metro NSW average, while the median weekly rent figure was $390, higher than Non-Metro NSW's $360.
+Nationally, Anna Bay's mortgage repayments were lower at $1,733 compared to Australia's average of $1,863, and rents were higher at $390 against the national figure of $375.

 Frequently Asked Questions - Housing